nabaruns/e0256-project/README.md

 3. JP2Klib.dll version 1.2.2.38123
 4. Exploit PDF (MD5 e6b7392fb03ff9ff069a9ec5d4221641)

-There is a PDF file on destop with name exploit.pdf.
-This is specially crafted PDF file to trigger the DLL file and crash the reader.
+There is a PDF file on desktop with name exploit.pdf.
+This is specially crafted PDF file to trigger the DLL file and crash the Adobe Acrobat Reader.